The fundamentals of Coffee

 Even though much of the taste is inherent in the green beans, the roast will also contribute with a range of additional flavors.
 Typically notes such as chocolate and hazelnut are developed during the roast as a result of the Maillard reaction as well as caramelization.

-(Green coffee can go old too, but unless you’re a home roaster you shouldn’t be concerned about that).
+(Green coffee can also get too old, but unless you’re a roaster you shouldn’t be concerned about that).

 #3: Water is essential